LGBT Rights in Gorontalo

 ?

-LGBT housing discrimination in Gorontalo is unknown.
+LGBT housing discrimination in Gorontalo is no protections.

 Current status